The Oldest Man-Made Lake in Washington Is Still Going 100+ Years Later

 Tiger Muskellunge

-muskellunge is also known as the “fish of 10,000 casts.
+The tiger muskellunge is also known as the “fish of 10,000 casts.”

-Tiger muskellunges are carnivorous, living in the northern United States in freshwater sources.
+Tiger muskellunges are carnivorous fish that live in the northern United States in freshwater sources.
 They prefer quiet rivers and still water, including the Great Lakes.
 Washington is one of many states that stock tiger muskies.
 However, the Washington Department of Fish & Wildlife requires any catch under 50 inches to be released back into the lake.

 Water temperature and availability of food play a role in how quickly tiger muskies grow.
 When temperatures drop below 68 degrees Fahrenheit, the likelihood of cannibalism rises.
 Their cylindrical body can exceed 45 inches in length, depending on their environment.
-The oldest manmade lake in Washington is one of only 7 lakes that these fish live in.
+The oldest man-made lake in Washington is one of only seven lakes that these fish live in.

 Yellow Perch